bazlus/Prodavachnik/README.md

 # Prodavachnik

-A simple SPA i made for practice
+A simple Single Page Application (SPA) i made at shcool practice

 Working with Kinvey for backend, supports: